RI-SE/smirk/docs/System Requirements Specification.md

 Rationale: SMIRK reuses robustness requirements for pedestrian detection from previous work.
 SYS-ROB-REQ1 is specified in Gauerhof *et al.* (2020).
 SYS-ROB-REQ2 is presented as Example 7 in AMLAS.

 # 4 Operational Design Domain [B] <a name="odd"></a>
 This section specifies the SMIRK operational design domain (ODD).
-The ODD specification is based on the taxonomy developed by NHTSA (Thorn et al., 2018).
+The ODD specification is based on the taxonomy developed by NHTSA (Thorn *et al.*, 2018) and the introductory text for each ODD category originates in the same techincal report.
 Note that the ODD is deliberately restricted to allow rapid prototyping of a SMIRK MVP.

 ## 4.1 Physical Infrastructure
+>Physical infrastructure refers to facilities and systems that serve a country, city, or area and enable its economy to function.
+Physical infrastructure is typically characterized by technical structures, such as roads, bridges, tunnels, water supply, sewers, electrical grids, telecommunications, etc., that are for the most part interrelated.
+ADAS features may depend on such infrastructure elements, which are a critical part of the ODD environment.
+(Thorn *et al.*, 2018)

 <table>
 <thead>
   <tr>